Hydrogen: Isotopes

 Hydrogen has three naturally-occurring isotopes, denoted ^{1}H, ^{2}H and ^{3}H. Other, highly-unstable nuclides (^{4}H to ^{7}H) have been synthesized in laboratories but not observed in nature.

 ^{1}H is the most common hydrogen isotope, with an abundance of >99.98%.
 Because the nucleus of this isotope consists of only a single proton, it is given the descriptive but rarely used formal name protium.
 It is the only stable isotope with no neutrons.

 ^{2}H, the other stable hydrogen isotope, is known as deuterium and contains one proton and one neutron in the nucleus.
 Nearly all deuterium nuclei in the universe are thought to have been produced in Big Bang nucleosynthesis, and have endured since then.
 Deuterium is not radioactive, and is not a significant toxicity hazard.
 Water enriched in molecules that include deuterium instead of normal hydrogen is called heavy water.
 Deuterium and its compounds are used as a non-radioactive label in chemical experiments and in solvents for ^{1}H-NMR spectroscopy.
 Heavy water is used as a neutron moderator and coolant for nuclear reactors.
 Deuterium is also a potential fuel for commercial nuclear fusion.

 ^{3}H is known as tritium and contains one proton and two neutrons in its nucleus.
 It is radioactive, decaying into helium-3 through beta decay with a half-life of 12.32 years.
 It is radioactive enough to be used in luminous paint to enhance the visibility of data displays, such as for painting the hands and dial-markers of watches.
 The watch glass prevents the small amount of radiation from escaping the case.
 Small amounts of tritium are produced naturally by cosmic rays striking atmospheric gases; tritium has also been released in nuclear weapons tests.
 It is used in nuclear fusion, as a tracer in isotope geochemistry, and in specialized self-powered lighting devices.
 Tritium has also been used in chemical and biological labeling experiments as a radiolabel.

 Unique among the elements, distinct names are assigned to hydrogen's isotopes in common use.
 During the early study of radioactivity, heavy radioisotopes were given their own names, but these are mostly no longer used.
 The symbols D and T (instead of ^{2}H and ^{3}H) are sometimes used for deuterium and tritium, but the symbol P was already used for phosphorus and thus was not available for protium.
 In its nomenclatural guidelines, the International Union of Pure and Applied Chemistry (IUPAC) allows any of D, T, ^{2}H, and ^{3}H to be used, though ^{2}H and ^{3}H are preferred.

+Analogs

 Antihydrogen is the antimatter counterpart to hydrogen.
-It consists of an with a positron.
-The exotic atom muonium (symbol Mu), composed of an antimuon and an electron, is the analogue of hydrogen; IUPAC nomenclature incorporates such hypothetical compounds as muonium chloride (MuCl) and sodium muonide (NaMu), analogous to hydrogen chloride and sodium hydride respectively.
+An antihydrogen atom consists of an antiproton with a positron.

+Muonic hydrogen atoms resemble hydrogen atoms with their electrons replaced by muons.
+Muons are short-lived and about 200 times heavier than electrons; muonic hydrogen therefore has Bohr radius about 200 times smaller than hydrogen's radius.
+Another exotic atom analogous to hydrogen is muonium (symbol Mu), composed of an antimuon and an electron.